SFDO-Tooling/Snowfakery/docs/index.md

 a random number of accounts in each run.
 Even for simpler recipes, doing the math may be a headache, especially if you are changing the recipe every day.

-A better solution is to specify the "target count" and a "target tablename", like this:
+A better solution is to specify the "target number" and a "target tablename", like this:

 ```s
 snowfakery accounts.yml --target-number 1000 Account